 Aortic insufficiency means your aortic valve has problems closing.
 Blood leaks back through the valve.
 Extra blood may cause the ventricle to stretch.
 A stretched ventricle doesn’t squeeze as well.
 In time, the heart won’t move blood the way it should.

 People with aortic insufficiency can be born with the problem, and often feel no symptoms.
 Or, the aortic valve may have been damaged by rheumatic fever or a heart infection.
 It can also occur after a cardiac event, such as a heart attack.

 Treating aortic insufficiency

-Your doctor may prescribe medications.
+Your doctor may prescribe medicines.
 These can make it easier for the heart to move your blood.
-To treat severe insufficiency, heart valve surgery may be suggested, especially if you develop symptoms.
+To treat severe insufficiency, heart valve surgery may be needed, especially if you develop symptoms.